pingcap/ossinsight/README.md

   - <repo_name_2>
 ```

-Looks forward to your PRs！
+We look forward to your PRs！

 ## Feature 2: Developer Analytics

 * Basic:
-  * star, behaviour, most used lLanguages, contribution trends
+  * Stars, behavior, most used languages，and contribution trends
-  * code (commits/pull requests/pull request size/code line changes), code reviews, issues
+  * Code (commits，pull requests，pull request size and code line changes), code reviews, and issues
 * Advanced:
-  * contribution time distribution for all kind of contribution activities
+  * Contribution time distribution for all kind of contribution activities
-  * monthly stats about contribution activities in all public repositories
+  * Monthly stats about contribution activities in all public repositories

 Examples:
 * [Ovilia](https://ossinsight.io/analyze/Ovilia)